Pronunciation of 'Lamiaceae'

 Word Origin

-The term 'Lamiaceae' originates from the Latin word 'Lamium,' which is a genus within this plant family.
-The suffix '-aceae' is commonly used in botanical nomenclature to denote a family.
+The term 'Lamiaceae' originates from the Latin word 'Lamium,' which is a genus within this plant family, combined with the suffix '-aceae,' used to denote plant families.

 Pronunciation Details